 Landed property in Manhattan, New York refers to buying a townhouse.
 A townhouse is where the owner owns the whole building which is usually 3 to 5 storeys.
 Townhouses in Manhattan share walls with the neighboring townhouses.
 In Manhattan, there are no bungalows or semi-detached houses where the house is surrounded by a yard all around.

-Landed property or townhouses in Manhattan start at $6 million and up.
+Landed property or townhouses in Manhattan start at around $7 million.
 A good, wide, one family townhouse in a good location is around $10 million.
 Hence being able to buy a townhouse and have the whole property to yourself is a big luxury in Manhattan.
 The below are advantages and disadvantages of owning a townhouse in Manhattan.

 Owning landed property means having trees and a backyard which condos do not have